 If it’s what you want to do, just go for it.
 If I were hiring someone for an internship or their first job out of college, I would say that knowing what the company does is critical.
 If you have any projects you’ve worked on, print them out and bring them with you.
 Most of the interns we hire are juniors or seniors who are right in the middle of working on a project, so they have something tangible to share.
 Beyond that, show that you’re involved in clubs and other activities in or outside of school.
 Don’t be afraid about your level of engineering knowledge and understand that those skills come with experience.

 See yourself building a career at Sierra Nevada Corporation?
-They’re hiring now, so head over to WayUp to explore open positions and apply!
+They’re hiring now, so check out their open roles on WayUp and apply!